nickjbrowning/cscs-docs/docs/vclusters/clariden.md

     Refer to the specific file systems that these map onto (capstor, iopstor, waldur), and link to the storage docs for these.

     Also discuss any specific storage policies.
-You might want to discuss storage policies for MLp one level up, in the [MLp docs][mlp].
+You might want to discuss storage policies for MLp one level up, in the [MLp docs][ref-platform-mlp].

 * attached storage and policies